-IP Enter the virtual IP address for the Primary IP resource that will be used for replication.
+- To modify each of the default values listed on this page, select the required value from the drop-down list for each property.
+If you do not wish to modify basic properties then replication can be started with the default values when you click Next. - Primary sideIP Enter the virtual IP address for the Primary IP resource that will be used for replication.
 If there is more than one IP address available for replication, you can choose the one that you want to use from the drop-down list.
-If the required IP address is not displayed in the list then edit the field to add the IP address.

-Secondary side IP Enter the virtual IP address on the Secondary that is to be used for replication.
-If there is more than one IP address available for replication, you can choose the one that you want to use from the drop-down list.
-If the required IP address is not displayed in the list then edit the field to add the IP address.
+If the required IP address is not displayed in the list then edit the field to add the IP address.Secondary side IPEnter the virtual IP address on the Secondary that is to be used for replication.
+If there is more than one IP address available for replication.
+If there is more than one IP address available for replication.
+If there is more than one IP address is not displayed in the list then edit the field to add the IP address.